 B) Insurance coverages should also be reviewed each year.
 Why not include those in your annual review?
 Property and Casualty agents can quickly give you a summary of what is covered and to what extent.

-C) Reviewing your portfolio (especially after a year like 2017) is best done in January.
+C) Reviewing your portfolio is best done in January.
 If you decide to rebalance your portfolio, it may generate some taxes.
 By making the changes in January, you (and your accountant) will have all year to plan for how to handle the tax liability.

 What Investments Should You Have in Your Retirement Portfolio?